Ayoume/gun/README.md

 # gun
-A common script for golang project.
+A common shell script for golang project.